 The implication $(d)\implies(b)$ is immediate.
 Suppose now that one of the equivalent conditions (a)--(c) is fulfilled.
-By (c) $\Aut(Y)=\Bir(X,D)=\Inn(X,D)$.
-By Proposition \ref{prop:ind-sbgrp} the closed connected ind-subgroup $\Aut^{\0}(Y)=\Inn^{\0}(X,D)$ of $\Bir(X,D)$ coincides with its algebraic subgroup $\Aut^{\0}(X,D)$.
-Since $\Aut^{\0}(Y)$ contains no $\Ga$-subgroup, it is an algebraic torus.
-This proves the remaining implication $(b)\implies(d)$. \end{proof} Combining Theorem \ref{thm:Ga-inn}, Proposition \ref{affine-fibration} and its proof we arrive at the following corollary; cf. \cite[Proposition 3.34]{FKZ-graphs}. \begin{corollary} For a normal affine surface $Y$ the following are equivalent. \begin{itemize} \item[(i)] $Y$ admits an effective $\G_{\rm a}$-action; \item[(ii)] $Y$ admits an $\AA^1$-fibration over a smooth affine curve; \item[(iii)] for every minimal NC-completion $(X,D)$ of $Y$ the dual graph $\Gamma(D)$ has a non-admissible extremal segment; \item[(iv)] there exists a minimal NC-completion $(X,D)$ of $Y$ such that $\Gamma(D)$ has a $(0)$-vertex of degree $1$; \item[(v)] $\Bir(X,D)\neq\Inn(X,D)$ for every minimal NC-completion $(X,D)$ of $Y$; \item[(vi)] there exists a minimal NC-completion $(X,D)$ of $Y$ such that $\Bir(X,D)\neq\Inn(X,D)$. \end{itemize} \end{corollary} \begin{example} As a simple application of Corollary \ref{cor:bir=inn}, let us show that the affine surface $Y=\PP^2\setminus \supp D$, where $D$ is a nonzero reduced effective divisor on $\PP^2$ with only nodes as singularities, is rigid if and only if $\deg(D)\ge 3$.
+By (c), $\Aut(Y)=\Bir(X,D)=\Inn(X,D)$.
+By Proposition \ref{prop:ind-sbgrp} the closed connected ind-subgroup $\Aut^{\0}(Y)=\Inn^{\0}(X,D)$ of $\Bir(X,D)$ coincides with the connected affine algebraic subgroup $\Aut^{\0}(X,D)$.
+Due to (b), the latter group contains no $\Ga$-subgroup, hence no unipotent element.
+Therefore, $\Aut^{\0}(Y)$ is an algebraic torus.
+This proves the converse implication $(b)\implies(d)$. \end{proof} Combining Theorem \ref{thm:Ga-inn}, Proposition \ref{affine-fibration} and its proof we arrive at the following conclusion.
+It implies Corollary \ref{cor} from the Introduction; cf. \cite[Proposition 3.34]{FKZ-graphs}. \begin{corollary} For a normal affine surface $Y$ the following are equivalent. \begin{itemize} \item[(i)] $Y$ admits an effective $\Ga$-action; \item[(ii)] $Y$ admits an $\AA^1$-fibration over a smooth affine curve; \item[(iii)] for every minimal NC-completion $(X,D)$ of $Y$ the dual graph $\Gamma(D)$ has a non-admissible extremal segment; \item[(iv)] there exists a minimal NC-completion $(X_0,D_0)$ of $Y$ such that $\Gamma(D_0)$ has a $(0)$-vertex of degree $1$; \item[(v)] $\Bir(X,D)\neq\Inn(X,D)$ for every minimal NC-completion $(X,D)$ of $Y$; \item[(vi)] there exists a minimal NC-completion $(X_0,D_0)$ of $Y$ such that $\Bir(X_0,D_0)\neq\Inn(X_0,D_0)$. \end{itemize} \end{corollary} \begin{example} Consider the affine surface $Y=\PP^2\setminus \supp D$, where $D$ is a nonzero reduced effective divisor on $\PP^2$ with only nodes as singularities.
+Let us show, as a simple application of Corollary \ref{cor:bir=inn}, that $Y$ is rigid if and only if $\deg(D)\ge 3$.

-First of all, consider the case $\deg(D)\le 2$, that is, $\supp D$ is either a projective line, or a pair of lines, or a smooth conic.
+First of all, consider the case $\deg(D)\le 2$.
+In this case $\supp D$ is either a projective line, or a pair of lines, or a smooth conic.
 In all three cases there exists a pencil of conics $\mathcal{L}$ on $\PP^2$ which includes $D$ (resp. $2D$ in the former case) and has a unique base point.
 The restriction $\mathcal{L}|_Y$ yields an $\A^1$-fibration over $\A^1$.
-Thus, $Y$ admits an effective $\Ga$-action and so is not rigid, see Corollary \ref{cor:bir=inn}(i)--(ii).
+Thus, $Y$ admits an effective $\Ga$-action, and so is not rigid, see Corollary \ref{cor:bir=inn}(i)--(ii).